-While these devices aren’t currently required for large trucks in the United States, 99 percent of vehicle manufacturers are implementing these devices in their models moving forward.
-Both new commercial trucks and regular passenger vehicles alike will have this crash-preventing technology in them by 2022.
+While these devices aren’t currently required for large trucks in the United States, 99% of vehicle manufacturers are implementing these devices in their models moving forward.
+Both new commercial trucks and regular passenger vehicles alike will have this crash-preventing technology in them beginning in 2022.
 This could make the roads safer and decrease fatalities from car accidents.
 Truck accident fatality trends could start to follow suit.

 Truck accidents can be devastating.
-When you’ve suffered injuries from a commercial truck accident that have left you with medical bills, time off work, missed wages, and life-long medical needs, then you should get the help of a truck accident lawyer from McMath Woods, P.A.
-Our experienced attorneys can help you recover the financial compensation you deserve so you can focus on healing.
+When you’ve suffered injuries from a commercial truck accident that have left you with medical bills, time off work, missed wages, and life-long medical needs, then you should get the help of McMath Woods P.A.
+We can help you recover the financial compensation you deserve so you can focus on healing.

 When we take your case, we’ll fully investigate what happened.
 This means that we can get a clear picture of the situation and determine who was at fault for the accident.
 By finding the truck driver, their trucking company, or a parts manufacturer was responsible, we can get you the compensation you are owed for all of the damages you suffered.
 Contact us today so we can get started on your claim.